lubianat/quali_phd/manuscript.md

 ## Wikidata Bib as a reading system

-The reading framework of Wikidata bib is built upon a git repository integrated with GitHub, Python3 scripts and SPARQL queries.
+The reading framework of Wikidata bib is built upon a git repository integrated with GitHub, Python 3 scripts and SPARQL queries.
 It has a standard file structure, summarized as the following:

 * `docs/`